Robin Gibb

 Gibb was born at the Jane Crookall Maternity Home, Douglas on the Isle of Man, to English parents, Hugh and Barbara Gibb; the family later moved to Manchester for three years (where Andy was born) before settling in Redcliffe, just north of Brisbane, Australia.
 Gibb began his career as part of the family trio (Barry-Maurice-Robin).
 When the group found their first success, they returned to England, where they achieved worldwide fame.
 In 2002, the Bee Gees were appointed as CBEs for their "contribution to music".
 However, investiture at Buckingham Palace was delayed until 2004.

-As a musician, Gibb primarily played a variety of keyboards, notably piano, organ and Mellotron on the Bee Gees album Odessa (1969); he also played acoustic guitar and organ on his debut solo album Robin's Reign (1970).
+While primarily known as a vocalist, Gibb also played a variety of keyboards, including piano, organ and Mellotron on various early Bee Gees albums such as Odessa (1969); he also played acoustic guitar and organ on his debut solo album Robin's Reign (1970).

 Biography from the Wikipedia article Robin Gibb.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.